Poison ivy rash occurs when the plant toxin urushiol, comes into contact with human skin.

 With that in mind, we should talk about remedies for poison ivy.

-One of those remedies is using apple cider vinegar for poison ivy.
+One of those remedies is using apple cider vinegar.

 The rash can spread rapidly during the first three days, especially if you scratch the affected area.